Privacy Policy

 We may rely on your consent or our legitimate interest to send you fundraising or marketing communications by post.
 If you prefer not to hear from us this way, please get in contact and let us know by any of the contact details listed in section 10.

-If you have provided us with your telephone number or email address, for example, when you have contacted us directly and expressed interest in our charity, we may get in contact with you via phone, email or text to provide you with further information about our services.
-We will only send you fundraising and marketing communications if you have explicitly provided your consent.
+If you have provided us with your contact details (eg telephone number or email address) we may contact you to provide information about our services or respond to your enquiries.
+We will only send you fundraising and marketing communications if you have explicitly provided your consent or if you meet the criteria for the “soft opt-in” (e.g. you previously purchased or expressed interest in similar services).
 We will make sure you wish to receive such communications by occasionally reaffirming your consent with us.

 You may opt-out from these communications at any time by clicking the unsubscribe link at the end of our marketing emails.
 Alternatively, you can get in touch via any of the contact details listed in section 11 of this policy.